 - Adjustable handlebar stems and contoured grips in some styles

-Ideal for riding around on the boardwalk or campground trails, cruisers allow you to show your personality with their vintage-inspired design.
+Ideal for riding around on the boardwalk or campground trails, cruiser bikes allow you to show your personality with their vintage-inspired design.
 Other key features include:

 - Thick, balloon tires and hand or coaster brakes